-Assuming that no further deposits or withdrawals are made and there is no change in interest rate after a 12 month period the estimated balance would be £1,002.00.
+Depending on the initial amount deposited, assuming that no further deposits or withdrawals are made, there is no change in interest rate and interest is paid annually, after a 12 month period the estimated balance would be:

-This figure is provided for illustrative purposes only and does not take into account your individual circumstances.
+These figures are provided for illustrative purposes only and do not take into account your individual circumstances.

 |How do I open and manage my account?|